 They did come back, and they were carrying a 4-5 meter long pole made from individual tent sticks duck-taped together.
 At the end they had taped a hook.
 Roberto looked for a v-shaped branch to also tape at the end, which he thought we could wiggle underneath the tripod.
 He took another look at the distance and decided to attach two more tent poles.
 He also had a piece of string which he tied to the top end just in case we dropped the pole.
 He handed me the stick with a smile and said “ok, here you go”.
 “Alright”, I smiled back.
 I took a deep breath and started crawling towards the brittle edge.
 I asked Roberto to sit on my legs just in case.
 I hung over the cliff and tried to keep my focus on nothing but the camera.
 I slowly lowered the pole and I could only just reach the top.
 Meanwhile more people had gathered around and I could see flashes from cameras in the back corners of my eyes.
 For a moment I felt like a movie star.
 Like freaking Tom Cruise.

 I tried to wiggle the hook underneath the strap.
 I finally got it underneath, pulled it up a tiny bit and started twisting it, so it’ll be harder to fall off the hook.
 At any moment the tape could fail.
 After I thought I had a decent grip, the branch didn’t want to let go.
 All I could do was wiggle, until it finally came loose.

 I offered the couple to pay for their dinner.
 They joked and asked if it could be breakfast or lunch and I said I’ll pay for all of them.
-We started packing up the device and I took the tape off the hook.
-There were no bins so I put the piece of tape in my pocket, which I will now hold onto as a reminder.
-I asked Natalia how come they had all that stuff in their car and she said they always had all that stuff in their car.
-Maybe they did wonder earlier sometimes why they needed all that stuff.
+We started breaking down the pole and I took the tape off the hook.
+There were no bins so I put the piece of tape in my pocket, which I will now hold onto as a grim reminder what not to do next time.